uvasoftware/scanii-java/README.md

 Please note that you will need a valid scanii.com account and API Credentials.

-More advanced usage examples can be found [here](https://github.com/uvasoftware/scanii-java/blob/master/src/test/java/com/uvasoftware/scanii/ScaniiClientTest.java)
+* More advanced usage examples can be found [here](https://github.com/uvasoftware/scanii-java/blob/master/src/test/java/com/uvasoftware/scanii/ScaniiClientTest.java)

-General documentation on scanii can be found [here](http://docs.scanii.com)
+* General documentation on scanii can be found [here](http://docs.scanii.com)
+* Javadocs can be found [here](https://www.javadoc.io/doc/com.uvasoftware/scanii-java/latest/index.html)